EliGurarie/EliGurarie.github.io/_pages/labmembers.md

     image_caption: "Katya thinks deep thoughts"
     alt: "Katya Khadonova"
     title: "Katya Khadonova"
     excerpt: "Katya graduated with a MSc degree in December 2024.
 Her work was on examining the role of selective predation by wolves on the spread of chronic wasting disease (CWD) in white-tailed deer in the western Great Lakes Region.
-She is currently a quantitative ecologist with the [Illinois Natural History Survey](https://inhs.illinois.edu/).
-Prior to commencing her SUNY-ESF journey, Katya obtained a degree in Human Ecology from [College of the Atlantic](https://www.coa.edu/), where she worked across a variety of ecosystems, including Maine coast and islands, Costa Rica, and Russia."
+She is currently a quantitative ecologist with the [Illinois Natural History Survey](https://inhs.illinois.edu/)."
 ---

 # Post-doctoral scholars